Chapter 6

 i.
 No other states passed the Jefferson & Madison resolutions

 ii.
-Federalists argued that the people, not the states, had made
+Federalists argued that the people, not the states, had

 the original compact